 Correspondence: Dr Wansink, Charles H. Dyson School of Applied Economics and Management, Cornell University, 475 Warren Hall, Ithaca, NY 14853 (firstname.lastname@example.org).

 Retraction: This article was retracted on October 20, 2017.

 Retraction and Replacement: This article was retracted and replaced on September 21, 2017, to fix errors in the text, Figure, and end matter (see the Supplement for the retracted article with errors highlighted and replacement article with corrections highlighted).

 Published Online: August 20, 2012. doi:10.1001/archpediatrics.2012.999

 Study concept and design: Wansink, Just, and Payne.
-Acquisition of data: Wansink, Just, and Payne.
-Analysis and interpretation of data: Just.
-Drafting of the manuscript: Wansink, Just, and Payne.
-Critical revision of the manuscript for important intellectual content: Wansink and Just.
-Statistical analysis: Just.
-Obtained funding: Payne.
+Acquisition of data: Payne.
+Analysis and interpretation of data: Wansink.
+Drafting of the original manuscript: Wansink, Just, and Payne.
+Critical revision of the replacement manuscript for important intellectual content: Wansink, Just, and Payne.
+Statistical analysis: Wansink.
+Obtained funding: Wansink.
 Administrative, technical, and material support: Payne.
-Study supervision: Wansink and Just.
+Study supervision: Wansink.

 Conflict of Interest Disclosure: None reported.

-Wansink B, Just DR, Payne CR.
+Brian Wansink, David R. Just, Collin R. Payne.
 Can Branding Improve School Lunches?.
 Arch Pediatr Adolesc Med.
 2012;166(10):967–968. doi:10.1001/archpediatrics.2012.999